passwordless-id/www/index.md

 Got a question?
 ---------------

-<p>Curiosity is always a good thing!
+Curiosity is always a good thing!
 Check out the F.A.Q. for usage questions, or the technical documentation for a deeper understanding.

 ---